 Malaysia My Second Home Program

-In addition, he or she must make a fixed deposit in a Malaysian bank account of MYR 150, if applicant is under 50, or MYR 100,000 if he or she is equal or older than 50.
+In addition, he or she must make a fixed deposit in a Malaysian bank account of MYR150,000 if the applicant is under 50, or MYR 100,000 if he or she is equal to or older than 50.

 - Have medical insurance from any insurance company that is valid in Malaysia.
 Senior applicants who are denied coverage because of their age are exempt from this requirement.

-- Undergo a medical examination of any private hospital or clinic registered in Malaysia.
+- Undergo a medical examination in any private hospital or clinic registered in Malaysia.

 - Police clearance certificate from the country of origin to prove that the applicant has no criminal record.